Importing a CSV File

 - You can change the value in column 3 (Status) from ‘1’ (the default) to ‘0’ if you want to give the app-user an ‘Invalid’ response when that value is scanned.

-IMPORTANT: If you are using a Validate Scans service type where duplicates are, it’s important to understand that the table storing the duplicate status of the scanned values is NOT stored in the database.
+If you are using a Validate Scans service type where duplicates are, know that the table storing the duplicate status of the scanned values is NOT stored in the database.
 Instead, it is stored for the Service using that database.
 What that means is you can use one database for many Services even if you are checking for duplicates.